luihabl/luihabl.github.io/_posts/2018-01-01-jekyll-true-minimal-theme.md

 date:   2018-01-01 23:22:40 +0300
 ---

-True minimal theme is extremely lightweight and ascetic jekyll theme.<!--more-->
+True minimal theme is extremely lightweight and ascetic jekyll theme.

 This theme has only one css file, which is used for source code highlighting.